liaowow/ExpressJS-intro/README.md

 `POST` is the HTTP method verb used for creating new resources.
 Because `POST` routes create new data, their paths do not end with a route parameter, but instead end with the type of resource to be created.

 Express uses `.post()` as its method for POST requests.

+`DELETE` is the HTTP method verb used to delete resources.
+Because `DELETE` routes delete currently existing data, their paths should usually end with a route parameter to indicate which resource to delete.

+Express uses `.delete()` as its method for DELETE requests.
+Servers often send a 204 No Content status code if deletion occurs without error.